rmb938/tailscale-cni/README.md

 # tailscale-cni
-Kubernetes CNI over a tailscale mesh network
+Kubernetes CNI over a tailscale mesh network.

+This is a POC and should not be used in production.

+Network Policies are not implemented.